discoverygarden/islandora_drush_utils/README.md

 ## Introduction

-Contains a set of utility drush commands.
+Contains a set of utility Drush commands.

 ## Requirements